john-cd/rust_howto/bk/src/categories/config/index.md

 Configuration crates like `config-rs`, a powerful and flexible crate for layered configuration.
 It supports merging configurations from various sources, including files, environment variables, and in-memory data.
 Excellent for 12-factor applications.

-grafton-config:
-Provides a comprehensive solution, with features such as dynamic configuration and token expansion.

 Command-Line Arguments:
 Using crates like clap to parse command-line arguments.
 Suitable for passing simple configuration options.